Zilliqa/ZIP/zips/zip-12.md

 This specification aims to clarify which proposals should move to the ZIP stage, how long they should be discussed for, and how long the vote should be open for.
 By only allowing proposals to move to ZIP/voting after several days of discussion, we ensure that everyone’s voice is heard, and proposals should more accurately reflect community consensus.

 Additionally, while some may think that 3 days is too short to adequately discuss a proposal, this is simply the minimum requirement.
 We expect most discussions to last for significantly longer than this, with only a select few well-planned and researched proposals with near unanimous approval moving through so quickly.
-This proposal also will not stifle the open source protocol improvements that are made daily by dozens of Zilliqa’s contributors.
+This proposal also will not stifle the open source protocol improvements that are made daily by dozens of Zilliqa’s core team members and community contributors.
 It only aims to govern those proposals that seek community feedback and ratification as ZIPs.

 ### Other Uses for Snapshot

 Snapshot may still be used for informal signal voting, community contests and grantsDAO disbursement, but its primary purpose will be to conduct formal, binding votes for ZIPs.

-# TL;DR

-1. All proposals must be discussed for at least 3 days with a forum poll before they will be assigned a ZIP number by a ZIP editor and moved to Snapshot voting.
-2. The Snapshot vote will be binding, and must be open for at least 5 days.
-At least 20% quorum (> 20% of token total supply participating in the voting process) must be reached, and at least 50% must vote “For” the proposal for it to pass.
-3. Most open-source protocol updates do not require ZIPs; this process only governs those changes or proposals that wish to be discussed and enacted as ZIPs.

 # References